AwlsomeAlex/natick/README.md

 # StelaLinux - A Minimal Linux Distribution
-StelaLinux is an experimental Linux Distribution built with the Linux Kernel, musl C Library, the BusyBox Userland, and a custom init script.
+StelaLinux is a research Linux Distribution built with the Linux Kernel, musl C Library, the BusyBox Userland, and a custom init script.
 Various packages are also included like vim, util-linux, etc.

 StelaLinux (formally StarLinux, AwlsomeLinux, and AwlBuntu) has been my project in researching how a Linux Distribution works, along with building one from the ground up.
 It was originally based off of Minimal Linux Live, as I reworked a few things, but evolved into a totally different standalone project.
 Now it is more of a Linux From Scratch-like distribution.
 StelaLinux is built with a musl-powered toolchain, runs using custom init scripts (called Xiongnu), has a package manager in the works called fox, and a package repository.